Weigley Mansion: History

-During the construction of the structure William Weigley changed Hobbs’ original first floor plan of a plain scullery (workroom) to a finished breakfast and sitting room.
+During the construction of the structure, William Weigley changed Hobbs’ original first floor-plan of a plain scullery (workroom) to a finished breakfast and sitting room.
 This was a common practice in the nineteenth century during the construction of extravagant houses.
 William Weigley’s desire to showcase his wealth in a large eloquent mansion did not last long for him as he died only a few years after his mansion was completed.
 However, his family lived in the mansion until the 1940s.
-The Weigley family sold the mansion to a local jeweler who set up a jewelry store on the first floor parlor room.
+The Weigley family sold the mansion to a local jeweler who set up a jewelry store on the first-floor parlor room.
 Over the past several decades the mansion has been owned by different private individuals who have kept it in mostly original condition.
-Recently knows as Heidelberg Hall.
-Guests can tour this living museum and private home by appointment.
-Open on weekends, see Heidelberg Hall on Facebook for tours and additional info.

 Legacy

-Weigley Mansion (Heidelberg Hall) is one of Lebanon County's most iconic surviving historic landmarks and leading example of master craftsmanship in an 19th-century second empire brown sandstone mansion, featuring some of the best examples of the gilded age, showcasing one of the largest private collection of 19th century American crafted furniture.
+Weigley Mansion is one of Lebanon County's most iconic surviving historic landmarks and a leading example of master craftsmanship in a 19th-century second-empire brown sandstone mansion, featuring some of the best examples of the Gilded Age, showcasing one of the largest private collection of 19th century American crafted furniture.